The 2019 Audit

 It was the first to include a Patient Reported Experience Measure (PREM), giving people with Parkinson's a stronger voice in rating the services they receive.

-Access to a full multidisciplinary team
+- access to a full multidisciplinary team

-Timely provision of patient information
+- timely provision of patient information

-Addressing issues with inpatient management
+- addressing issues with inpatient management

-Consistent use of standardised assessments
+- consistent uses of standardised assessments

-This audit reported on the care provided to 4,079 people with Parkinson's - from elderly care, neurology, occupational therapy, physiotherapy and speech and language therapy services.
+This audit reported on the care provided to 4,079 people with Parkinson's from elderly care, neurology, occupational therapy, physiotherapy and speech and language therapy services.